clojure-north/clojure-north-site/script/speakers/rafal-dittwald.md

 ---

+### Rafal's Lightning Talk: "Composing Applications"

+In this lightning talk, Rafal will give an explanation of how they achieved something similar to "Wordpress/Drupal plugins" and inversion of control in Clojure for Braid, an open-source clojure chat app.

+---

 ### About Rafal

 Rafal is a web developer, programming teacher and entrepreneur from Toronto.
 He used to work with PHP, Ruby and Javascript, but he's spent the last 7 (blissful) years working almost exclusively in Clojure and ClojureScript.